Tactikal/CSE151A-WI23-Project/README.md

 Larry, Coder/Writer: I coded a lot of the data exploration and some parts of preprocessing; I compiled everything to the requirements in the final writeup.

 Chia, Coder: Discussion with other teammates, Preprocessing Encoding code, Model 1 train-test analysis code based on adding features, Model 3 code for SVM model and train-test analysis

+Ammie, Coder/Writer: I wrote the code for a few sections in the preprocessing, I assisted in writing the code for testing the accuracies/plotting train and test error for our models as well as provided feedback.
+Wrote the conclusion for the write up and did checks for the files to make sure they run properly.